Niagara Falls in the Winter

 Final Thoughts: Niagara Falls in the Winter

 There are plenty of activities to keep you busy in Niagara Falls (without having to visit Buffalo).
-Even if the falls aren't partially frozen, it is still nice to see them in the wintertime since it is much less crowded and cheaper!
+Even if the falls aren't partially frozen, it is still lovely to see them in winter since they are much less crowded and cheaper!